9_Rendering 3D Scenes

 We calculate coordinates for the grid on the $xy$-plane by defining vertices for vertical lines first and horizonal lines second.
 Apps that use the grid mesh will be able to easily rotate it $90°$ in any direction to place it along the desired plane.

-The major_color parameter sets the color for the two center lines while the minor_color parameter sets the color for all the rest.
-Like the get_axes_helper function, the get_grid_helper function directly returns the mesh which our apps can then place in their scene to render the grid.
+function directly returns the mesh which our apps can then place in their scene to render the grid.

 Now let’s make sure these two helper meshes render correctly with a test app.

-:heavy_check_mark: Try it!
+Try it!

-Inside your graphics folder, create a new file called test_9_2.py.
+Inside your graphics folder, create a new file called test_9_2.py

-Open test_9_2.py for editing and add the following code:
+for editing and add the following code:

 # graphics/test_9_2.py